Cantilever bridge: Origins

-Engineers in the 19th century understood that a bridge that was continuous across multiple supports would distribute the loads among them.
+Engineers in the 19th century understood that a bridge continuous across multiple supports would distribute the loads among them.
 This would result in lower stresses in the girder or truss and meant that longer spans could be built.
 Several 19th-century engineers patented continuous bridges with hinge points mid-span.
 The use of a hinge in the multi-span system presented the advantages of a statically determinate system and of a bridge that could handle differential settlement of the foundations.
 Engineers could more easily calculate the forces and stresses with a hinge in the girder.

 Heinrich Gerber was one of the engineers to obtain a patent for a hinged girder (1866) and is recognized as the first to build one.
-The Hassfurt Bridge over the Main river in Germany with a central span of 124 feet (38 metres) was completed in 1867 and is recognized as the first modern cantilever bridge.
+Located in Germany, the Hassfurt Bridge over the Main river in Germany with a central span of 124 feet (38 metres) was completed in 1867 and is recognized as the first modern cantilever bridge.

 The High Bridge of Kentucky by C. Shaler Smith (1877), the Niagara Cantilever Bridge by Charles Conrad Schneider (1883) and the Poughkeepsie Bridge by John Francis O'Rourke and Pomeroy P. Dickinson (1889) were all important early uses of the cantilever design.
-The Kentucky River Bridge spanned a gorge that was 275 feet (84 metres) deep and took full advantage of the fact that falsework, or temporary support, is not needed for the main span of a cantilever bridge.
+The Kentucky River Bridge spanned a gorge 275 feet (84 metres) deep and took full advantage of the fact that falsework, or temporary support, is not needed for the main span of a cantilever bridge.

-The most famous early cantilever bridge is the Forth Bridge.
+The Forth Bridge is a notable example of an early cantilever bridge.
 This bridge held the record for longest span in the world for twenty-nine years until it was surpassed by the Quebec Bridge.
-Benjamin Baker illustrated the structural principles of the suspended span cantilever in the photo on the left.
-The suspended span, where Kaichi Watanabe sits, is seen in the center.
-The need to resist compression of the lower chord is seen in the use of wooden poles while the tension of the upper chord is shown by the outstretched arms.
-The action of the outer foundations as anchors for the cantilever is visible in the placement of the counterweights.
+The engineers responsible for the bridge, Sir Benjamin Baker and Sir John Fowler, demonstrated the structural principles of the suspended span cantilever by sitting in chairs and supporting their colleague, Kaichi Watanabe, in between them, using just their arms and wooden poles.
+The suspended span, where Watanabe sits, is in the center.
+The wooden poles resist the compression of the lower chord, while the outstretched arms support the tension of the upper chord.
+The placement of the brick counterweights demonstrates the action of the outer foundations.